“Peter!” Eun’s voice came from outside.

 “Peter, you threw the pillow.”

 “Goddamn aikido.”
 He swung his legs over the side of his bed.
-“You’re the only person in the world who can actually use that shit.”
+“You’re the only person in the goddamn world who can actually use it.”

 Eun shrugged.
 “I’m talented.
 Doesn’t make me better than anyone else.”